tedyyu/ProcDumpEx/README.md

 That's why I decide to enhance it with a new wrapper named ProcDumpEx.
 It can dump multiple processes in one single command.
 Use "-d" option I invented to work with existing processes, and "-w" option to wait for certain processes.

+**NOTE: This tool uses WMI to check new process event and thus need *administrative* priviledge to run.
+You can download the executable from the release tab.

 Here are some examples:

 1. Dump all the running notepad.exe processes